 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund.
 All annual appropriations lapse at the fiscal year-end.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the project level for multi-year funds.
 Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations by more than \$2,000.
 All amendments must be approved by the governing council.
-During the year, no amendments to the original budget were made.
 The budget ordinance must be adopted by July 1 of the fiscal year or the governing council must adopt an interim budget that covers that time until the annual ordinance can be adopted.